 Blood plasma (the part which contains the antibodies) can be extracted from those who have recovered and then given to sick patients as "convalescent plasma".

-It is hoped transfusing seriously-ill patients with the plasma can give struggling immune systems a helping hand.
+It was hoped transfusing seriously-ill patients with the plasma could give struggling immune systems a helping hand.

 The US Food and Drug Administration (FDA) has given emergency authorisation for the use of plasma to treat coronavirus patients based on promising results from early trials - although some experts say it's too soon to know how effective the treatment is.